dylanbuchi/31-days-of-code/README.md

 # 31 Days Of Code

-## I did a Python project every day for a month
+One Python project every day for a month

 # Overview: